11 Foods Not to Miss in Kansas City

 For Midwest comfort food with a twist, try the Stilwell at the Loews hotel.

 Located in River Market, Vietnam Cafe has hands down the best Vietnamese food in the entire city.
-The cozy joint recently received a design upgrade and now features a nicer, bigger dining area, but the inexpensive bowls of pho and fried sweet potatoes are the same as they’ve always been, which is to say delicious.
+The cozy joint received a design upgrade a few years ago and now features a nicer, bigger dining area, but the inexpensive bowls of pho and fried sweet potatoes are as delicious as they’ve always been.
 The broth is the star of the show here, made from boiling down beef and chicken bones for a full 24 hours.
-You can taste the love in just one spoonful of sinus-clearing pho, topped with fresh cilantro, bean sprouts, sliced jalapeño, and a few squirts of Sriracha.
+You can taste the love in just one spoonful of sinus-clearing pho, topped with fresh cilantro, bean sprouts, sliced jalapeño, and a few squirts of sriracha.
 Whether you grab your order to go or warm up in the restaurant, you’ll be treated with fast service, great prices, and perfectly un-Americanized comfort food.

 The tasting menu at Corvino is perfect for a fancy night out.